-3. Youth must not be enrolled in a 4-H/FFA livestock program.
-It is recommended that youth not have reached their 9th birthday by January 1, 2023.
+- 1. All animals must have a valid health certificate and vaccinated in accordance with KDA guidelines.
+All horned animals must be dehorned.
+Goats and lambs must be from a certified scrappie free herd. - 2.
+All animals must be born after December 31, 2020. - 3.
+Youth must not be enrolled in a 4-H/FFA livestock program.
+It is recommended that youth not have reached their 9th birthday by January 1, 2021.
 (Exceptions can be made by the Novice Committee.)
-Youth showing in the club calf show must not have shown or be enrolled in the 4-H/FFA market/breeding beef programs.

-4. Youth may be assisted in the show ring by a Pendleton County 4-H/FFA member/parent for lambs, goats swine and beef.
+Youth showing in the club calf show must not have shown or be enrolled in the 4-H/FFA market/breeding beef programs. - 4.
+Youth may be assisted in the show ring by a Pendleton County 4-H/FFA member/parent for lambs, goats and swine.
+Adults may assist with club calf with committee approval.

-5. All classes will be judged on the Danish System.

-6. No sedatives can be used.

-7. Showmanship classes will be divided by age/experience by show committee.

-8. Confirmation classes will be shown by weight by show committee.

-10. All horned animals must be dehorned.

-11. Proper attire is required.
+- 5. All classes will be judged on the Danish System. - 6.
+No sedatives can be used. - 7.
+Showmanship classes will be divided by age/experience by show committee. - 8.
+Confirmation classes will be shown by weight/sex divided by show committee. - 9.
+All horned animals must be dehorned. - 10.
+Proper attire is required.
 Jeans and shirts with collars are encouraged.
-Hard sole shoes are required.

-12. There will be one species champion.

-13. Participants are encouraged to write "Thank You" notes to sponsors.

-14. Decision of the show officials is final.

-15. The Pendleton County Youth Fair accepts NO responsibility for anyone injured while participating in this program.
+Hard sole shoes are required. - 11.
+There will be one overall species champion. - 12.
+Participants are encouraged to write "Thank You" notes to sponsors. - 13.
+Decision of the show officials is final. - 14.
+The Pendleton County Youth Fair accepts NO responsibility for anyone injured while participating in this program.

+PENDLETON COUNTY NOVICE CLUB CALF SHOW

+1. Calves must be halter broke and shown at halter.

-PENDLETON COUNTY NOVICE LAMB SHOW
+PENDLETON COUNTY NOVICE LAMB

-1. Lambs must be slick shorn (1/4 inch or less fleece).

-2. Lambs can be shown with or without halter.
+- 1. Lambs must be slick shorn (1/4 inch or less fleece). - 2.
+Lambs can be shown with or without halter.